-If you’ve never heard of or used Microsoft Word themes, you should read this post.
 By spending a few minutes crafting your own theme, it will save you tons of time later on when you’re editing documents to all look uniform and consistent.
 You may need to do this if you’re producing materials for meetings or networking events.

 As always, make sure to periodically save your work as you’re editing the template to make it your own.

 Other interesting things you can add to your document: